ZilantRobotics/innopolis_vtol_dynamics/README.md

 ## 1. Design

 Innopolis VTOL dynamics simulator is designed to support several dynamics and protocols `MAVLink SITL` and `DroneCAN HITL`, `Cyphal HITL` modes.
-As an example, beside `inno_vtol` dynamics [flightgoggles_multicopter](https://github.com/mit-aera/FlightGoggles) dynamics was integrated into simulator as well.
+As an example, besides `inno_vtol` dynamics [flightgoggles_multicopter](https://github.com/mit-aera/FlightGoggles) dynamics was integrated into the simulator as well.
 It is expected to use either PX4 or Ardupilot autopilots.

-The simulator is divided into following main components:
+The simulator is divided into the following main components:

-1. `UAV dynamics` is the main node that handles actuator commands from communicator, performs dynamics simulation and publishes vehicle and sensors states.
+1. `UAV dynamics` is the main node that handles actuator commands from the communicator, performs dynamics simulation, and publishes vehicle and sensors states.
-2. `Communicator` is the set of nodes which communicate with `PX4 flight stack` in HITL (via UAVCAN) and SITL (via MAVLink) modes.
+2. `Communicator` is the set of nodes that communicate with the `PX4 flight stack` in HITL (via UAVCAN) and SITL (via MAVLink) modes.
 3. `inno_sim_interface` is a bridge for interaction with `Inno Simulator` through ROS.

 The design of the simulator is shown below.